ZHaskell/docs/Z-Data/Array.md

                                                       are lazy on its element
 ```

-It looks quite complicated, especially the card-table part, which is used to [optimize the GC for arrays](https://gitlab.haskell.org/ghc/ghc/-/wikis/commentary/rts/storage/gc/remembered-sets). `MutableArray#`s are always kept in a generation's mutable list once it's promoted to that generation, so this optimizations are important if you keep a large mutable array on heap for a long time.
+It looks quite complicated, especially the card-table part, which is used to [optimize the GC for arrays](https://gitlab.haskell.org/ghc/ghc/-/wikis/commentary/rts/storage/gc/remembered-sets). `MutableArray#`s are always kept in a generation's mutable list once it's promoted to that generation, so this optimization is important if you keep a large mutable array on heap for a long time.
 For small arrays, it's unnecessary to use a card-table, and GHC provides `MutableSmallArray#/SmallArray#` for that purpose.

 ```
 +-------------+--------------+---+-...-+---+---+